 I am involved in research in systems security validation and verification.
-My interests lie at the thin intersection of Electronics Engineering and Computer Science Engineering.
-Currently, my focus revolves around hardware-firmware validation, test generation, trusted execution and side-channel analysis.
+My interests lie at the thin intersection of Electronics Engineering (EE) and Computer Science Engineering (CSE).
+Currently, my focus revolves around hardware-firmware validation, applied cryptography, trusted execution and side-channel analysis.
 Some of the projects which are not affiliated are available for the public at my github.
 Throughout my diverse range of projects, I have gained experience working with various CAD tools.
 Some of the tools I have utilized include Synopsys tools (VCS, DC, TMAX), Yosys Open Source EDA (Yosys, nextpnr, icestorm), Xilinx tools (Vivado, ISE), Intel Quartus, ModelSim, Icarus Verilog, symbolic verification tools (Racket + Rosette + Z3), Altium, and Solidworks.
 Apart from my professional pursuits, I am an avid automotive enthusiast.
 I thoroughly enjoy working on cars and drones, pushing them to their limits in the field to assess their performance.
 During my free time, I love diving into awesome activities like swimming, kayaking, and exploring the epic world of cars.

 Education